avimehenwal/mydocs/content/lifestyle/religion.md

 * Let the dharma and the discipline be your teacher and died peacefully
 * Remember me as the one who woke up

+## Jainism

+* Jain tradition is older than Buddhism
+* Adinath - first yogi of hatha yoga

 #### Four Noble Truths

 1. There is suffering/ dis-satisfaction in this world